langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 export HUGGING_FACE_API_KEY=<your Hugging Face read token>
 ```

-## Run this sample
+## Start the application

-Use the Maven wrapper to start the Liberty in [dev mode](https://openliberty.io/docs/latest/development-mode.html):
+Use the Maven wrapper to start the application by [Liberty dev mode](https://openliberty.io/docs/latest/development-mode.html):

 ```
 ./mvnw liberty:dev